tusharbhutt/Endless-Nodes/README.md

 + Prompt List: For downstream node usage
 + Prompt Count: Counts how many prompts you had

-The image below should have a Flux workflow built in, but if not, check out the workflows folder too.
-The image is set up for the Flux node, but all you have to do is swap out the Batch Flux node for the other variants in the Endless 🌊✨/BatchProcessing menu.
+The image below should have a Flux workflow built in but if not, check out the workflows folder too.
+The image is set up for the Flux node but all you have to do is swap out the Batch Flux node for the other variants in the Endless 🌊✨/BatchProcessing menu.

 ![fluxbatchworkflow](./img/fluxbatchworkflowembedded.png)